adeyinkaoresanya/Don-t-Overfit-Challenge/README.md

  ![alt text](https://github.com/adeyinkaoresanya/Don-t-Overfit-Challenge/blob/main/Images/target.PNG "Distribution of the target variable")

-* Most of the features has weak linear correlation with the target feature.
+* Most of the features have weak linear correlation with the target feature.

 * There is no collinearity among the selected features.